AInitikesh/DRLND-DQN-Banana-Navigation/Report.md

 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, agent must get an average score of +13 over 100 consecutive episodes.
 Training algorithm is `In [6]: dqn` inside [Navigation.ipynb](https://github.com/AInitikesh/DRLND-DQN-Banana-Navigation/blob/main/Navigation.ipynb).
-This function iterates over `n_episodes=2000` to train the dqn agen model.
-Max lenght of episode can be `max_t=10000`.
+This function iterates over `n_episodes=2000` to train the dqn agent model.
+Max length of episode can be `max_t=10000`.
 Epsilon-greedy action selection starts at `eps_start=0.5` and it decreases over the training episodes by `eps_decay=0.98` and can go minimum upto `eps_end=0.01`.
 The epsilon-greedy values were choosen by trial and error method.
 Maximum timesteps value should be equal to Agent replay buffer.
 After 2k episodes model was not learning much and average score was constant so it doesn't makes sense to train the Agent after 2K steps.

 ### DQN Agent Hyper Parameters